lewpar/WireGuardCommand/README.md

-> [!NOTE]
-> This is the home of the WireGuard Command re-write under Blazor & Electron.NET.
-There may be issues/bugs in its current state.

 # WireGuard Command
 A tool designed for generating road-warrior style WireGuard configuration files.
 It also supports generating commands for each peer through the use of macros.